TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.rst

-:class:`LogRecord` instances are created automatically by the :class:`Logger` every time something is logged, and can be created manually via :func:`makeLogRecord` (for example, from a pickled event received over the wire).
+:class:`LogRecord` instances are created automatically by the :class:`Logger` every time something is logged, and can be created manually via :func:`makeLogRecord` (for example, kutoka a pickled event received over the wire).